Sntai20/update-server-server-sync/MicrosoftUpdateFunctions.AppHost/README.md

 # Microsoft Update Functions AppHost

 This project provides Aspire-based orchestration for the Microsoft Update Functions, enabling containerized development and deployment with Azure Storage Emulator integration.
+The AppHost has been updated to support the new service layer architecture with comprehensive monitoring and health checks.

 ## Overview

 The AppHost uses .NET Aspire to orchestrate the Microsoft Update Functions along with supporting services like Azure Storage Emulator, providing a complete development environment that closely mirrors production Azure environments.
+The application now includes enhanced configuration for the deduplicated service layer architecture.

 ## Prerequisites